What Are Fossil Fuels?

 What are Renewable Resources?

-Every time fossil fuels are extracted from their long-time deposits within Earth’s crust or the surface, the pool of remaining resources becomes more and more depleted.
+Every time fossil fuels are extracted from their long-time deposits within the Earth’s crust or the surface, the pool of remaining resources becomes more and more depleted.
 Since fossil fuels take millions of years to form, these resources will not be replenished within our lifetime—which makes them nonrenewable resources.

 Renewable energy, on the other hand, comes from resources that are replenished naturally but are flow-limited.
 Solar power is a renewable energy source because sunlight is available at most latitudes of Earth every day.
-The sun is a free, clean, and consistent source of heat and light that can be converted into energy to power homes, vehicles, and more.
+The sun is a free, clean, and consistent source of heat and light that can be converted into clean energy to power homes, vehicles, and more.

-Solar and other types of renewable energy—biomass, hydropower, geothermal, and wind—create electricity without emitting air pollutants, and can play an important role in U.S. energy security and in reducing greenhouse gas emissions.
+Solar and other types of renewable energybiomass, hydropower, geothermal, and wind—create electricity without emitting air pollutants, and can play an important role in U.S. energy security and in reducing greenhouse gas emissions.

 Want to learn more about Community Solar?